-Also, soybeans contain a large amount of plant estrogens.
+Also, soybeans contain a fair amount of plant estrogen.
 This is why soy is recommended to women who are going through menopause because the estrogen mimics their own depleting estrogen.
 So soy can be helpful in this instance.

 But when we ingest soy products on a regular basis, we might create what's known as "estrogen dominance".
 I was surprised to discover that estrogen dominance can cause weight gain in the belly, butt, and underneath the upper arms in women (who are usually the ones most affected by estrogen dominance) -- the very areas I was having the most challenges.
 And to expand on this thought, these enlarged fatty tissues produce MORE estrogen which induce even more fat gain!
 Oy!